apache/flink/docs/apis/batch/libs/gelly.md

 #### Usage
 The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing the vertex ID, vertex degree, and number of triangles containing the vertex.
+The graph ID type must be `Comparable` and `Copyable`.

+### Global Clustering Coefficient

+#### Overview
+The global clustering coefficient measures the connectedness of a graph.
+Scores range from 0.0 (no edges between neighbors) to 1.0 (complete graph).

+#### Details
+See the [Local Clustering Coefficient](#local-clustering-coefficient) library method for a detailed explanation of clustering coefficient.

+#### Usage
-The vertex ID must be `Comparable` and `Copyable`.
+The algorithm takes a simple, undirected graph as input and outputs a result containing the total number of triplets and triangles in the graph.
+The graph ID type must be `Comparable` and `Copyable`.

 {% top %}